 Do not fret!
 There is hope!
 Periodic dental cleanings can significantly reduce plaque build-up on your pet's teeth, thereby preventing dental disease and the associated complications.

 The cleaning is performed while your pet is under anesthesia to enable a safe, thorough cleaning.
 A machine called an ultrasonic descaler quickly removes visible tartar and plaque.
 Special instruments called curettes are used to remove tartar and plaque that have already begun working under the gums.
 Once the teeth are cleaned, the next step is a thorough polishing of all the teeth surfaces.
 This whitens the teeth and smooths the surface to help prevent plaque from reestablishing itself.
 Lastly, the teeth are treated with fluoride, which gives them strength and helps to prevent cavities.

 Once your pet goes home, not only will its teeth be cleaner and its breath smell fresher, but it will feel better and be much healthier.

 Annual Heartworm Testing and Preventive Screening

 At Mancelona Veterinary Hospital we keep you updated about the most current veterinary profession recommendations regarding the care of your pet.
 The American Animal Hospital Association (AAHA) has made a few new recommendations that we feel make good sense for the health of your pet and are not too costly to have done.

-To get a better idea of what is going on inside your pet at this time, and to potentially head off problems before they reach this point, we recommend a preventative health care screen.
+To get a better idea of what is going on inside your pet at this time, and to potentially head off problems before they reach this point, we recommend a preventive health care screen.
 These are lab tests that examine the overall health of your pet’s internal organs and individual blood levels.
 By finding undesirable changes early in the disease’s process, we can often take steps to slow down or even reverse it.
-Your veterinarian and technician will go over our recommendations regarding the best panel of tests for your individual pet based on its breed, age and lifestyle.
+Your veterinarian and technician will go over our recommendations regarding the best panel of tests for your individual pet based on its breed, age, and lifestyle.